arorahallmundar/final-project/when.markdown

 We begin with a breakdown of shootings by hour of day, separated by gender and age group of the perpetrator.
 This chart helps us understand how the city’s daily rhythm intersects with violent incidents.

 <iframe src="/final-project/assets/shootings_by_hour.html" width="100%" height="600" frameborder="0"></iframe>
-*Figure 5: Shoing shootings by hour, the plot offers to select desired age groups*
+*Figure 5: This interactive chart shows the number of shootings by hour of the day, filtered by the perpetrator’s gender and age group.
+Use the legend in the upper-right corner to click on specific age groups to select/deselect them.*

 One group dominates the late-night activity: young men aged 18–24.
 Their involvement in shootings peaks during the evening and early morning hours, aligning with times of increased social activity, reduced visibility, and greater exposure to risky environments.